Why Traditional Higher Education Institutions Should Consider an Integrated Approach to Address the College Student Mental Health Crisis

 Every state has its licensing requirements and only allows counselors to practice within the state where they are licensed.
 Although some states have taken strides to recognize licenses from other states through the Counseling Compact, not all states have joined.
 Students who live in states that the Counseling Compact has not recognized would not be able to receive support through the school counseling center while they are away from campus.

-With the integrated student assistance program, students can connect with Guide+Thrive U to get in-the-moment support with a master’s level Care Coordinator and connection to licensed counselors in their home location.
+With the integrated student assistance program, students can connect with Revive & Thrive U to get in-the-moment support with a master’s level Care Coordinator and connection to licensed counselors in their home location.
 Rather than only having access to support while only in school, students genuinely have access 365 days a year.

 5. Enhanced mental health resources promotion and navigation